craftcms/docs/docs/getting-started-tutorial/configure/editing.md

 # Creating + Editing Entries

 Our blog is starting to take shape!
+Let’s pause for a moment and look at the editing tools we’ve set up, from the perspective of a content author.

 ## Add a Blog Post